 What is DGateway?

 DGateway is a unified payment gateway that lets you collect and disburse payments across multiple providers through a single API.
-Instead of integrating each payment provider separately, you make one API call and DGateway routes the transaction to the right provider based on the currency and transaction type.
+Instead of integrating each payment provider separately, you make one API call and DGateway routes to your chosen provider (defaults to Iotec if not specified).

 DGateway handles provider credentials at the platform level.
 Your app only needs a DGateway API key — no need to manage individual provider API keys in your frontend or backend code.